decant09/machu-picchu-game/README.md

 ![](/docs/screenshots/puzzle.png)
 - They must enter a password to open a door.
 They get 5 attempts to enter the correct password.
 The password entered must be exactly
 5 characters long, can only contain letters, and not be a previous guess.
 If they enter an invalid value they are notified and prompted to enter a valid value.
-They can also quit the game by entering 'Q'.
+They can also quit the game by entering "Q".
 ![](/docs/screenshots/puzzle_invalid.png)
-- Incorrect guesses are stored and diplayed to the user so that they know what passwords they have already attempted.
+- Incorrect guesses are stored and displayed to the user so that they know what passwords they have already attempted.
 The number of attempts remaining is also displayed.
 ![](/docs/screenshots/puzzle_attempts.png)
 - Once the correct password is entered the door opens and the user wins the game.
 A "you win" message is displayed.